DrScottN/ShouldYouLikeIt/README.md

 ### (bonus) Share!

+Make a pull request for your script here, or reach out to tell me how it went!

 # Possible future work

 This extension is still in early alpha (and may not get much development time).